Hjh233/K-anonymity/README.md

 # K-anonymity
 K-anonymity is a property possessed by certain anonymized data.
 The concept of k-anonymity was first introduced by Latanya Sweeney and Pierangela Samarati in a paper published in 1998 as an attempt to solve the problem: "Given person-specific field-structured data, produce a release of the data with scientific guarantees that the individuals who are the subjects of the data cannot be re-identified while the data remain practically useful."
 A release of data is said to have the k-anonymity property if the information for each person contained in the release cannot be distinguished from at least k - 1 individuals whose information also appear in the release(Cited from [Wikipedia](https://en.wikipedia.org/wiki/K-anonymity)).
 Here we implement k-anonymity via two algorithms: Samarati and Mondian and have further discussions about what difference does it make with different parameters, e.g., k and MaxSup.
 ## Introduction
-Sweeney demonstrated that releasing a data table by simply removing identifiers can seriously breach the privacy of individuals whose data are in the table.
+Sweeney[1] demonstrated that releasing a data table by simply removing identifiers can seriously breach the privacy of individuals whose data are in the table.
 By combinig a public voter registration list and a released medical database of health insurance information, she was able to identify the medical record of the governor of Massachusetts.
+This kind of attack is called _linking attack_.
+To protect data from linking attacks, Samaratia and Sweeney proposed _k-anonymity_ [1,2].

 We give the definition of k-anonymity as follows:

 **Definition 1: _k-Anonymity_** : Given a set of QI attributes ![](http://latex.codecogs.com/svg.latex?Q_1), ![](http://latex.codecogs.com/svg.latex?\dots), ![](http://latex.codecogs.com/svg.latex?Q_d)